Wang Dang Doodle: Composition and lyrics

 Howlin' Wolf recorded the song in June 1960 in Chicago during the same sessions that produced "Back Door Man" and "Spoonful".
 Backing Howlin' Wolf on vocals are Otis Spann on piano, Hubert Sumlin on guitar, Dixon on bass, and Fred Below on drums.
 Freddy King has been identified as possibly a second guitarist.
 In 1961, Chess issued the song as the B-side to "Back Door Man"; neither song appeared on the record charts.
 Both songs are included on Howlin' Wolf's popular 1962 compilation album Howlin' Wolf, also called The Rockin' Chair Album, and many subsequent compilations.
-He later re-recorded it with some rock musicians for The London Howlin' Wolf Sessions (1971).
+He later re-recorded it with Sumlin (rhythm guitar), Jeffrey Carp (harmonica), Eric Clapton (lead guitar), Ian Stewart (piano), Bill Wyman (bass) and Charlie Watts (drums) for The London Howlin' Wolf Sessions (1971).
+The re-recording is at a slower tempo than both the original and the Koko Taylor hit version and includes a new guitar riff not heard in those earlier versions.

 Koko Taylor version

 On June 30, 1964, Willie Dixon brought Koko Taylor to Chess Records, where she recorded "What Kind of Man Is That?".
 During her next session, on December 7, 1965, she recorded "Wang Dang Doodle".
 Backing vocalist Taylor were Gene Barge and Donald Hawkins on saxophones, Lafayette Leake on piano, Buddy Guy and Johnny "Twist" Williams on guitars, Jack Meyers on bass guitar, Fred Below on drums, and Willie Dixon singing with Taylor.
 Her version was released in early 1966 and peaked at number four on Billboard magazine's R&B singles chart and number 58 on the Hot 100.